ajifatu/NVIDIA_Fundamentals_of_Deep_Learning/README.md

   - Converted prediction to letter: Each element of the prediction array represents a possible letter in the sign language alphabet. (j and z are not options because they involve moving the hand, and we're only dealing with still photos)
     `alphabet = "abcdefghiklmnopqrstuvwxy"`
     `predicted_letter = alphabet[prediction]`

+### 5th notebook: Pretrained models

+In this notebook, we created "An Automated Doggy Door".
+Since we need a lot of data to train a DL model, we used the `VGG16` network _pre-trained_ on the ImageNet dataset (a massive dataset, including lots of animals).

+- We first loaded the model, and set weights to `DEFAULT`
+- Images should same dimensions as ones model was trained with.
+Thankfully, the pretrained weights come with their own transforms.
+So we applied those default transformations and turn it into a batch (required input)
+- We had 1000 possible categories that the image would be placed in (the output shape is 1000).
+Which is a lot, we just needed the dogs and cats categories.
+So, we used the `torch.topk` function to give us the top 3 predictions and and checked if argmax index corresponded to dogs or cats